kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

    </div>

    The default configuration has the **randomSamplingPercentage** property set to `1.0`, meaning it samples 1% of all requests.
 To change the sampling rate, adjust the property to the desired value, up to 100 percent.

-   > [!WARNING]
-   > Be cautious when you configure the **randomSamplingPercentage**:
-   > - Traces might consume a significant storage volume in SAP Cloud Logging.
-   > - The Kyma trace collector component does not scale automatically.

 2. Deploy the TracePipeline with the following script: